ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/sessioncache.md

         .ToAction(nameof(ShoppingCartController.Index));
 ```

+Of course, you can extract the magic strings... :)

 ## Cache

 For the caching assertions, we will need **"MyTested.AspNetCore.Mvc.Caching"** as a dependency.
 Go and add it to the **"project.json"**: